Pioneer-Valley-Housing-Coop/docs/one-pager.md

 # Pioneer Valley Housing Co-op Seeks Property

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
-We are forming a group equity housing co-op where we can collectively invest in ourselves, our community, and the environment.
+We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.

 **Community**: We believe that resident wellbeing and community wellbeing are interdependent.
 * Multiple homes clustered around common spaces and shared resources